odinuv/web/en/apv/walkthrough/html-forms/index.md

 ### Basic Text Input
 As shown above, the text input is created by specifying `type='text'` attribute.
 Use the text input for input of an arbitrary text.
 Name of the form control is defined by the `name` attribute.
-The input element has not content, so there is no end tag for `input` element.
+The input element has no content, so there is no end tag for `input` element.
 Other useful attributes are:

 - `value` -- for providing default value of the input